aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/neuron-distributed-programming-guide.rst

-For this experiment, we will use a trn1-32xl machine with the storage set to 512GB atleast.
+For this experiment, we will use a trn1-32xl machine with the storage set to 512GB at least.
 Next follow the instructions mentioned here:
 `Install PyTorch Neuron on
 Trn1 <https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/setup/pytorch-install.html#pytorch-neuronx-install>`__
 to create a pytorch environment.
 It is recommended to work out of python